 Last month, the Women’s Funding Network (WFN) team attended the biennial UNITY Summit presented by CHANGE Philanthropy.
-We are proud to be a long-time partner of CHANGE which also includes Emerging Practitioners in Philanthropy (EPIP), Asian American/Pacific Islanders in Philanthropy (AAPIP), Association of Black Philanthropic Executives (ABFE), Hispanics in Philanthropy (HIP), Funders for LGBTQ Issues, the National Committee for Responsive Philanthropy (NCRP), Philanthropic Initiative for Racial Equity (PRE), and Native Americans in Philanthropy (NAIP).
+We are proud to be a long-time partner of CHANGE which also includes Emerging Practitioners in Philanthropy (EPIP) Asian American/Pacific Islanders in Philanthropy (AAPIP) Association of Black Philanthropic Executives (ABFE), Hispanics in Philanthropy (HIP) National Committee for Responsive Philanthropy (NCRP), Philanthropic Initiative for Racial Equity (PRE), and Native Americans in Philanthropy (NAIP).
 WFN presented two conference sessions focused on philanthropy with a gender lens and helped to curate the CEO track.
 The summit was attended by over 1,000 changemakers committed to creating a more inclusive, equitable and just society.

 Underscoring this theme was the democratization of philanthropy through participatory grant-making, which was discussed in over 10 workshops.